MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsExportAcquiredPhoneNumberStatus.md

 # Get-CsExportAcquiredPhoneNumberStatus

 ## SYNOPSIS
-This cmdlet shows the status of the Export-CsAcquiredPhoneNumber cmdlet.
+This cmdlet shows the status of the Get-CsExportAcquiredPhoneNumberStatus cmdlet.

 ## SYNTAX